Democrats face heavy lift on Biden agenda as GOP stands by

 With Republicans opposed lockstep to Biden’s sweeping vision, Democrats have no votes to spare.
 As Democrats try to rally support from their own ranks, they have only the most narrow control of Congress as the majority, with a 50-50 Senate and just a few vote margin in the House.

-Pelosi and her leadership team are expected to huddle at the start of the week, and Senate Democrats are meeting as well, as they craft the details of the package ahead of a self-imposed deadlines.
+Pelosi and her leadership team are expected to huddle at the start of the week, and Senate Democrats are meeting as well, as they craft the details of the package ahead of a self-imposed deadline.

 By Sept.
-27, Pelosi has promised a vote on a companion bill, a $1 trillion bipartisan infrastructure bill of public works projects that enjoys widespread support from both parties in the Senate, even though House Republicans mostly oppose it.
+27, Pelosi has promised a vote on a companion bill, a $1 trillion bipartisan infrastructure bill of public works projects that enjoys widespread support from both parties in the Senate, though House Republicans mostly oppose it.

 Even though that bipartisan bill should be an easy legislative lift, it too faces a political obstacle course ahead.
 Dozens of lawmakers in the Congressional Progressive Caucus are expected to vote against it if it comes ahead of the broader Biden package.
 But centrists won’t vote for the broader package unless they are assured the bipartisan bill will also be included.